PigCI/pig-ci-rails/README.md

   * HTML output to include branch - Right now they're just timestamps which makes filtering hard.
   * Add the logo of PigCI to HTML summary.
   * Should I disable terminal output by default?
 It feels like noise.
+  * Should I reject database requests that have a value of 0?
+I think so.
+  * Share gem version and stuff back to PigCI.

 ## Contributing